ekalinov/BikingBuddy/README.md

 <hr />
  :compass: TODO List:

+* [ ] Move default user/event/team photo to wwwroot and make migrations for the default values with new path.
 * [ ] Don't allow user to Join/Leave past events.
 * [ ] Team Maneger cannot leave his own team.
 * [ ] When Delete user to delete all his events and teams.